Launched more than Eighty years ago and still in production today, the Morgan 4+4 proudly holds the record for the longest running production car.

 Ever flexible in their thinking, in 1955 Morgan introduced the Morgan 4/4 Series II (note the subtle change from 4-4 to 4/4) as a lower-powered, lightweight, nippy return to the company's original principles.

-Ever since, through succeeding generations of power plants and every kind of technical evolution, the car has existed in a category of its own.
+Ever since those days, through succeeding generations of power plants and every kind of technical evolution, the car has existed in a category of its own.

 Sturdy but light, built from aluminium on an ash frame, the Morgan 4/4 has survived many experiments in modern materials, and many cycles of fashionability.

 In effect, the experience of providing fast, fun, recreational transport at the lowest possible cost, to which the original Henry Morgan devoted himself in 1910, locked the company into a way of doing things which it has never been able to change without compromising the reasons for its success.

 Starting in 1950, Morgan lengthened the wheelbase of the 4/4 chassis to 96 inches and added two inches to the track.

 Stiffening up the frame all round, and changing suspension settings from rock hard to merely very hard, the company’s engineering crew prepared the car for the challenges of being powered by a 2088cc engine.